Local multiresolution order in community detection: Background

 \section{Background}

 One of the most popular CD methods defines a cost function that attempts to quantitatively encapsulate the essential features for a ``good'' division of nodes, thus evaluating the best community structure in an objective fashion.
 Regardless of the specific form, the task is to optimize the function for a particular graph to determine the optimal node division(s).
 Newman and Girvan \cite{ref:gn} introduced the most common approach by far with ``modularity.''
 CD methods based on Potts model cost functions, or methods that may be cast as such \cite{ref:LPA,ref:barberLPA}, are also common.
 Reichardt and Bornholdt (RB) wrote a Potts model \cite{ref:smcd} which they specialized into two main cases utilizing null models.
 Null models are auxiliary graphs which are selected to evaluate the quality of a candidate partition, thus implicitly selecting the ``correct'' scale for a graph.

-These methods were shown to suffer from an inherent resolution limit \cite{ref:gn,ref:fortunato,ref:smcd,ref:kumpulaResLim,ref:zhangmodweak}, which is not resolved by varying the network scale \cite{ref:lancfortunatomod,ref:xiangmultireslimit}.
-This unintended feature makes it difficult to properly identify communities in large graphs.
+The choice of a null model inherently, often implicitly, selects a pre-determined scale for a network.
+The most common null models by far are: the ``configuration null model'' which sets edge connection probabilities based on the current graph, encompassing modularity as a special case, and the \ErdosRenyi{} null model \cite{ref:reichardt} which defines the connection probability of all edges to be equally likely based on the graph's average edge density.
+Optimization of CD quality functions using these null models was shown to suffer from an inherent resolution limit \cite{ref:gn,ref:fortunato,ref:smcd,ref:kumpulaResLim,ref:zhangmodweak}, which cannot be resolved by varying the network scale \cite{ref:lancfortunatomod,ref:xiangmultireslimit}.
+This feature hinders the proper identification of some communities in large graphs.

+An important general network model is the stochastic block model (SBM) \cite{ref:holland1983stochastic}, which provides a descriptive and generative model of network structure.
+Such models can then be used by various CD techniques to identify community structure \cite{ref:snijders1997estimation,ref:newman2007mixture,ref:latouche2012variational}.
+Decelle et. al. \cite{ref:decelleKMZPT,ref:decelle2011asymptotic} and Hu et. al. \cite{ref:hu2012phase,ref:huCDPTlong} studied phase transitions for SBM-type networks, and Darst et. al. examined related bounds on well-defined communities \cite{ref:darstCDSBMdef}.
+Extensions have moderated the internally homogenous nature of SBM graphs to improve its performance when modeling realistic networks with more varied degree distributions \cite{ref:karrer2011stochastic,ref:zhu2014oriented,ref:yan2014model}.
+Often, network models imply or impose an expected structure, but an adaptive method based on mixture models \cite{ref:newman2007mixture} allows for detection of unspecified types of structure in a variety of network classes.